 Our graduate certificates allow you to undertake study in this field without committing to a full Master’s degree.
 As a graduate certificate student, you may select from the same range of courses offered to those in the full MET program and you will study alongside students in the Master of Educational Technology program.

 In order to complete a certificate, you must complete at least two MET core courses and three elective courses.

-- New students are accepted into the graduate certificate programs twice per year, in January and September.
+- New students are accepted into the graduate certificate programs three times per year, in January, May and September.

 - Graduate certificate students typically complete their program in 1-2 years.

 - Up to 3 credits of non-MET courses may be credited towards your graduate certificate, with approval of the MET Academic Advisor.

 Select your courses carefully to focus your studies towards one of two specialized graduate certificates: